AntonAzer/ML_Interview_Questions/README.md

 # Machine Learning & Data Science Concepts

-This README contains concise answers to fundamental questions across Machine Learning, Algorithms, Deep Learning, and Data Evaluation.
+**This README contains concise answers to fundamental questions across Machine Learning, Algorithms, Deep Learning, and Data Evaluation.**

+**The files in the repo itself are not directly related to the questions, just practicing most of ML topics in general.**

 ## 1/ Basic